 The first 904s were delivered on January 16-17, 1964 - chassis no. 012 and 013.
-They were also the first 904s to be signed up for a race - the SCCA Divisional Riverside race of February 2 (result unknown, so actual presence not confirmed - please inform if you know).
+They were also the first 904s to be signed up for a race - the SCCA Divisional Riverside race on February 2, 1964 (result unknown, so actual presence not confirmed - please inform if you know).

 While the 4-cylinder 904s were racing already, the 8-cylinder fuel-injected prototype (904-009) was tested on the Le Mans test day on April 19, 1964.
 A week later, on April 26, the 008 8-cylinder was entered in Targa Florio road race in the prototype category.
 Driven by Edgar Barth/Umberto Maglioli it was victorious in the prototype class, but because of an accident scored only 6th overall.
 Antonio Pucci/Colin Davis in a 4-cylinder 904-005 took the overall victory and were followed by Gianni Balzarini/Herbert Linge in a 4-cylinder 904-006.

 May 31, 1964 Nürburgring 1000 km race saw a record number of 904s signed up - 19 cars!
 Not all arrived, but there were eight 904s among the first twelve places.
 Gerhard Koch/Ben Pon won the 2-litre GT class with chassis 904-055 and were 3rd overall after larger-engined Ferraris.
 The next important race was the Le Mans 24H in June.
 Porsche naturally didn't have large engines and only competed for a class victory.
 Despite the very small engines, Porsche had scored 4th overall in 1955 with the 1.5-litre 550 and 3rd in 1958 with the 1.6-litre 718.
 The best Porsche result in the 1964 Le Mans 24 hour race was 7th overall and a class victory for the 2-litre 904 driven by Robert Buchet/Guy Ligier of Team Auguste Veuillet (A.Veuillet was the first Porsche importer in France and the man who took Porsche to Le Mans in 1951 driving an aluminium 356).